Ma-Dan/Yolact-CoreML/README.md

 ## Todo

-1. Calculate mask from proto & mask output (matmul proto(138x138x32) with mask(32) to get 138x138 mask), upsample to screen resolution, crop with bounding box and display.
-2. Simply model to get more performance on mobile devices.
+1. Simply model to get more performance on mobile devices.